matloff/regtools/UnbalancedClasses.md

 ## Key issue:  How were the data generated?

 - The fraud data is *imbalanced*, but *naturally so*.
-Assuming the two-day data collection period was typical, the population class probability for fraud will be about what we see in the data, about 0.172%.
+Assuming the two-day data collection period was typical, the population class probability for fraud will be about what we see in the data, 0.172%.

 - The letters data is *balanced*, but only *artificially so*.
 The curator of the dataset wanted the data to have about the same number of instances of each letter.
 But in general English usage, letter occur with quite different frequencies: